-Fatigue After Eating Carbs?
-Here’s What Causes It (And How To Stop It)
+Fatigue After Eating Carbs: What Causes It + How To Stop It

-On a biochemical level, the foods we eat contain calories that provide the energy our cells need to carry out all their various processes, and on an organism level, the foods we eat help us feel energized and full of vigor.
+On a biochemical level, the foods we eat contain calories that provide the energy our cells need to carry out all their various processes, which should help us feel energized and full of vigor.

 When you feel like you’re in a slump during the workday, there’s nothing like a nutritious lunch to revitalize you and give you a second wind for the afternoon at your desk.